ESulululu10/Webshield-AI/README.md

 ├── classification_report.txt
 ├── confusion_matrix.png
 └── meta.csv
+---

-⚠ **Raw dataset folders (Arts, Entertainment, News) are intentionally excluded** to keep the repository lightweight and avoid uploading large files.
+⚠ **Raw dataset folders (Arts, Entertainment, News) are intentionally excluded using `.gitignore`.
+These folders contain large files and are not required to run the model.**

 ---